-Transmitter

-Amplifier

-The CEO transmits pressure and demands to the organisation without any barrier.
+Transmitter The CEO transmits pressure and demands to the organisation without any barrier.
 The transmitter is the most passive role that also feels the most comfortable to adopt.
 Many CEOs intuitively take on this position, delegating pressure, demands, understanding and responsibility on cyber to their organisation.

-The CEO amplifies the power of messages and information.
-This is especially important in times when pressure from other stakeholders is low during day-to-day operations, or when new risks emerge.
-By amplifying these lower levels of pressure, CEOs can create a sense of urgency, further embracing the preparedness paradox.
-Filter The CEO judges what kind of pressure to transmit or to absorb.
-In doing that, the CEO decides who needs to receive what information and distributes it.
-This role is crucial to helping people and teams maintain focus, especially in the aftermath of an attack, when uncertainty and a stream of new information can cause people to become distracted.
-Absorber The CEO does not pass on stakeholder pressure but absorbs it.
-This role is particularly important during a crisis, when emotions and anxiety are high.
-Interviewees described being a shield for their organisation, absorbing panic from the board and acting to reassure both internal and external stakeholders while not feeling confident themselves. " There was no filter between the IT people who were trying to work out what had happened and how they could fix it, and the executives and the board comina down on them, saving 'when is this going to be fixed?
+There was no filter between the IT people who were trying to work out what had happened and how they could fix it, and the executives and the board coming down on them, saying 'when is this going to be fixed?
 This is an IT issue, right?
 Can you fix it by noon?
 Because we need to go out and tell everyone.
 By 5 PM?
 By 10 AM?'
 A lot of pressure was being put on the IT team.
 So, the IT team, as you are when you are faced with such full force, just said 'okay, okay, this will be ready by tomorrow.
 We'll stay in our corner and fix it.'
 We then issued communications on the back of that saying 'this is a little blip, there has been an incident, it will be back up and running by 12.'
 And we would miss that deadline.
 And then at 5 PM.
 And we would miss it.
 And then 10 AM the next morning.
-And we would miss it. " When people went to work from home and they took their machines home, we needed them to download a particular new software which they had to download themselves.
-We had to make them aware that they have to do it in the next 24/48 hours.
-Making a hundred thousand people across the globe do it with discipline requires communication, so I made a video - because all it takes is one person making a mistake and the whole company's reputation could be at stake " " I would get formal reports from the IT team and our consultants twice a day.
-I would have an executive meeting in the morning and I would then have a board meeting.
-I'd report to my board on a daily basis because they wanted a report of what was going on.
-So, I put all of that in place and then I systematically started doing my best to speak to offices or groups of people.
+And we would miss it.